Mailfence DMARC enforcement strategy

 Why did Mailfence not enforce DMARC before?

 There are several reasons.
 Firstly, the adoption of DMARC policy (alongside with SPF and DKIM checks) was slow.
 Secondly, a large number of domains opted for monitoring mode (p=none) and did not switch to an actionable DMARC policy.
-Thirdly, to avoid losing legitimate emails failing DMARC due to implementation error on sending side or when coming from a mailing list.
+Thirdly, to avoid losing legitimate emails failing DMARC due to implementation error on sending side or when coming from a mailing list (using old or not adapted software).

 What exactly will happen to emails I receive?

 If DMARC check fails, the email will be placed in your spam folder.
-We presently do not refuse DMARC-failed emails if the policy of sending domain is reject.
-This is to compensate possible implementation errors (on sending side).
+We presently do not refuse DMARC-failed emails when the policy of sending domain is reject, to compensate possible implementation errors (on sending side).

 This will change once we see enough senders with no DMARC-failures due to implementation errors.